ibmendoza/go-examples/docker/lesson1.md

 That is, you only need to know the IP address of the manager node or worker node (assuming the RPC clients are on the same subnet as the manager/worker nodes, aka on the same bridge network as Docker nodes).

+It's the best of both worlds (of course, out of many possible combination).

+You can have the speed of bare metal for RPC clients, and the resilience (high availability and load balancing) of containers for RPC backend servers!